sayedhfatimi/the-contemplative-path-posts/2025-09-20-the-strength-behind-kindness/post.md

 I have always had an affinity for kind souls.
 Even in my youth, I felt this instinctively, though I could not yet articulate why.
 Years ago, I wrote these words:

-> *“I have an affinity towards kind souls, cause kindness doesn't come from naïveté; that's ignorance, it comes from suffering, pain and humiliation and the resolve to not resort to vengeance, the strength to stand up and never let another soul feel the same.
-To me, that's beautiful.”*
+> *"I have an affinity towards kind souls, cause kindness doesn't come from naïveté; that's ignorance, it comes from suffering, pain and humiliation and the resolve to not resort to vengeance, the strength to stand up and never let another soul feel the same.
+To me, that's beautiful."*
 >
 > — [Sayed H. Fatimi](https://www.goodreads.com/quotes/10257708-i-have-an-affinity-towards-kind-souls-cause-kindness-doesn-t)

 At the time, it was more intuition than philosophy.
 A feeling that those who radiated kindness did so not because the world had been easy on them, but precisely because it had not.
 They had known betrayal, loss, humiliation, and yet refused to let these things harden them into bitterness.